Calculus 2

 Office Hours

-are by appointment: Tue and Th 3:15 pm or at other times by appointment – email me and we will find a time for us to meet.
+are by appointment: email me and we will find a time for us to meet.
 I will be glad to answer all of your questions about the material, go over some problems together with you, check your assignment work, review together for an exam, or discuss any course material you may have questions about.

 Textbook